SaiEashwarKS/STL_IN_C/deque/README.md

 **Iterators:**

-- begin -> points to the first element of queue
+- begin -> points to the first element of the deque
 - end -> points to a location past the last element
+- rbegin -> points to the last element of the deque
+- rend -> points to a location previous to the first element

 **Capacity:**